CTSteven/StockLiteBoard/README.md

 2. gunicorn --bind 0.0,0.0:change_to_prefered_port config.wsgi:application

 ### Deploy to Google Cloud Run
-1. Apply Google Cloud Service account
+1. Apply for Google Cloud Service account
-2. install Google Cloud SDK for python, follow instruction on official document
+2. Install Google Cloud SDK for python, follow instruction on official document
-3. install Google Cloud extend module for Visual Code
+3. Install Google Cloud extend module for Visual Studio Code
-4. use Cloud Run to deploy application
+4. Use Cloud Run to deploy application in Visual Studio Code

 ### Run in Jupyter Notebook
+1. Open StockDAshboard.ipynb in Jupyter Notebook
+2. Its UI design is 2nd version different from latest style.
-1. In Jupyter Notebook, use jupyter-dash to wrap application and run in new browser.
-Need to install jupyter-dash to run.
+3. It use jupyter-dash to wrap Dash application ( dashboard.py) and open in new browser.
+May need to install related packages to successfully run in Jupyter notebook.
-2. dashboard.py is the app called in Jupyter notebook, it's 2nd version based on Dash